elin-moco/hwxs-demo/README.md

 # Hardware Access WebAPI Demo

-This app demonstrate how to make use of WebAPIs to access hardware/sensor.
+This app demonstrate how to make use of [WebAPIs][webapi] to access hardware/sensor.

 Currently we have 9 sets of API demos: